Noroff-FED-Campus-Assignments/fed1-exam-Hallvard-Benan/README.md

 - [ ] As a customer I can view validation message when they input an incorrect name.
 - [ ] As a customer I can view validation message when they input an incorrect subject that is less than 15 characters.
 - [ ] As a customer I can view validation message when they input an incorrect Email address.
-- [ ] As a customer I can view a validation message when they input an incorrect physical address that is less than 25 characters long.
+- [ ] As a customer I can view a validation message when they input an incorrect physical address that is less than 25 characters long
 - [ ] As a customer I want to be able to view the latest blog posts on the home page.
 - [ ] As a customer, I want to see a list of the first 10 blog posts on the blog section, so that I can quickly scan through the content and decide which posts I want to read.
 - [ ] As a customer I want to be able to view a list of all blog posts on the blog section.